bayoxx/Analyzing-User-Purchase-Timing-to-Optimize-Conversion/README.md

 3. **Analysis & Visualization:**
    - Analyzed average time-to-purchase durations by day, weekday, and month to determine trends.
-   - Used Tableau for creating dynamic visualizations of time-to-purchase distributions and order trends.
+   - I used Tableau to create dynamic visualizations of time-to-purchase distributions and order trends.

 ---